Canterbury city walls: 15th–16th centuries

 The reconstructed walls also saw the introduction of gunports.
 West Gate was an innovative piece of defensive design in this regard, forming a powerful battery, carefully designed to have a wide angle of covering fire.
 Positioning of the gunloops is similar to those at Cooling Castle, built around the same time, and gave particular focus to the left flank along North Gate, the most likely route for any attackers.
 Gunports in south-west corner of the city walls are put at alternate heights, for overlapping fire.
 The first documentary record of Canterbury's guns appears in 1403, when it is clear that there were several kept in the West Gate.

 A second wave of work took place on the city walls in the late 15th century.
 Backed by substantial communal effort and financial contributions, Newingate was rebuilt between 1450 and 1470, and probably closely resembled the West Gate in style.
 Burgate was rebuilt in brick from 1475 onwards, again thanks to public contributions, but it was not completed until 1525, furnished with gunports and anachronistic battlements.
 Queningate was closed up at shortly after the 15th century, probably following the construction of a new postern gate nearby.
-West Gate was appointed the city gaol in 1453 by Henry VI, with Canterbury Castle serving as the county gaol.
+West Gate was appointed the city jail in 1453 by Henry VI, with Canterbury Castle serving as the county jail.

 In contrast to Wat Tyler's entrance in 1381, in 1450, Jack Cade and 4,000 rebels were barred entry from the city at West Gate.
 In 1533, Canterbury reacted with concern to the news of Thomas Wyatt's rebellion in Kent; repairs were made to the walls, guns and ammunition mobilised, and the Riding Gate was blocked up.
 Queen Mary later thanked the city for their efforts.